2.2 Chemistry, Terminology, and Acronyms

 - perfluoroalkyl phosphonic acids (PFPAs) and phosphinic acids (PFPiAs), associated with the fluorotelomerization process and used as surfactants

 PFAAs are the group of PFAS that make up the majority of PFAS typically included in commercial laboratory target analyte lists and are the primary PFAS for which federal or state health-based guidance values have been established.
 As a result, PFAAs tend to drive site investigation and remediation decisions, so it is helpful to understand the naming conventions for this class.
-Many of the commonly detected PFAAs are denoted using the structural shorthand:
+Many of the commonly detected PFAAs are denoted using the following structural shorthand acronym:

 PFXY where: